anthonyrobertson/graph-data-workspace-app/README.md

 There are examples of Dictionaries and Graphs that use them included here as an example.
 Each dictionary's *nodes* and *edges* directories contain JSON schema according to `schemas/nodeTypeSchema` and `schemas/edgeTypeSchema` respectively.

 The example graphs validate against `schemas/graphSchema` and are a combination of randomly generated data and plundered from other sources.
-*** Examples are a work in in progress ***

 ### API Support
-Almost none yet beyond directly supporting the frontend, but there is a really simple update API
+This is mostly not built yet - beyond directly supporting the frontend, but there is a really simple update API:

 ```
 POST